oasdflkjo/raylib-toy/readme.md

 # Raylib-Toy

-A simple program to generate particle effects, featuring an windows multithreading and simd.
+A simple program to generate particle effects, featuring an windows multithreading and SIMD.
 This project utilizes [Raylib](https://www.raylib.com/), a simple and easy-to-use library to enjoy videogames programming.

 - Simulating 720,000 moving particles at 160fps
 - Multithreading